TheRealZephros/master-thesis/chapters/methods/data_processing/index.typ

     ),
   )
 ) <inc_corr_sentences>
+Since the original sentences were written by students, a single word would sometimes contain multiple errors, so by manually inspecting the data, the errors were split into multiple sentences once again.
+An example of this is the sentence "Teir ætlaðu sær til eina #errHighlight("ærda") bygd, men blivu næstan vilstir uppi á fjøllunum, tí mjørkin kom."
+Here the word "ærda" contains two spelling mistakes, the *æ* should be an *a* and the *d* should be an *ð*.
+Another effect from the original sentences being written by students, is that they somtimes write very long running sentences, so the sentences were cut off in a way that preserved the meaning of the sentence and the context of the error, but removes the redundant parts of the sentence.
+An example of this, is the sentence: \ \
+Vit hoyra í byrjanini í stuttsøguni, at Maria vaknar, og tað fyrsta, hon hugsar, er: "Hvar er telefonin?" #errHighlight("og") so brúkar hon heilar 36 min. á telefonini, áðrenn hon vakir mannin Súna og sigur: "Klokkan er farin av sjey, vit hava forsovið okkum, kom upp!" \ \
+The error here is that *og* should be capitalized because of the preceding *?*, so it can be reduced to: \ \
+Tað fyrsta, hon hugsar, er: "Hvar er telefonin?" #errHighlight("og") so brúkar hon heilar 36 min. á telefonini. \ \
+This is done to make the sentences more concise and reduce the noise that comes from having overly long sentences.

 === Data Augmentation <data_augmentation.sec>
 The data is augmented by taking correct text and corrupting it.
-The corruption process is done by using a list of rules, that are applied to the correct sentence.
-The types of errors are ordered in a hierarchy, where a category can directly have errortypes or have subcategories.
-A subcategory has errors.
-The hierarchy is a way to organize the errors, so that the corruption process can be more precise where possible and in the cases where an error could belong to multiple error types, it is defined which error type has higher priority.
+Using a set of rules, the text is corrupted by changing words, adding or removing words, and changing the order of words.
+The goal of this process is to create a more diverse dataset that can help the model learn to generalize better.
+The corruption process is done in a way that preserves the meaning of the text, but introduces errors that are similar to those that might be made by a human writer.

 ==== Corruption Process <corruption_process.sec>
-Before the corruption process can begin, the text is tokenized and annotated with #gls("POS") and #gls("MORPH") tags and saved in a #gls("DOC").
-The #gls("DOC") is then put in a #gls("DOCB") which is serialized and written to a file.
-The first step in the corruption is to generate a json file that contains every corruption that can be made.
-Before distributing the corruptions into a training set, a distribution file, which is a json file that specifies the proportion of each errortype to introduce into the dataset, is used.
-The json file is then loaded and the corruptions are applied, with the proportions specified in the distribution file, to the text.
-The corrupted dataset is then shuffled to make sure the model doesn't overfit on the order of the data.

-Before initiating the corruption process, the input text is annotated with part-of-speech #gls("POS") and morphological #gls("MORPH") tags using a SpaCy pipeline.
-The annotated text is stored in a #gls("DOC") object, which is subsequently encapsulated within a #gls("DOCB") container, serialized, and written to disk.
-The first stage of the corruption process involves generating a JSON file that enumerates all possible corruption types.
-Prior to applying these corruptions, a separate distribution file, also in JSON format, is used to define the desired frequency of each error type within the dataset.
+The first stage of the corruption process involves generating a #gls("JSON") file that enumerates all possible corruption types.
+Prior to applying these corruptions, a separate distribution file, also in #gls("JSON") format, is used to define the desired frequency of each error type within the dataset.
 This distribution file is then used to guide the application of corruptions to the text.
 Finally, the resulting corrupted dataset is shuffled to prevent the model from overfitting to any particular sequence or pattern in the data.

-===== Grammar <corruption_grammar.sec>

-#inflexion_json <inflexion_data>
-#lemmas <lemmas_data>

-===== Spelling <corruption_spelling.sec>